-Move Over Law: When you see stopped emergency vehicles on highways with flashing emergency lights in an adjacent lane, you must move over one lane, if you can do so safely.
-If it is not safe or you are traveling on a road that is one lane in each direction, you must slow down.
-Colorado's Move Over law protects law enforcement, fire, maintenance, other emergency personnel, tow truck drivers and you.
+Move Over Law: When you encounter any stationary vehicle on a highway with its hazards flashing, you must move over one lane if you can do so safely.
+If it is not safe or you are traveling on a road that is one lane in each direction, you must slow down to at least 20 mph below the posted speed limit.
+Colorado's Move Over Law protects law enforcement, fire, maintenance, other emergency personnel, tow truck drivers and you.